 Outpatient imaging efficiency measures apply only to Medicare beneficiaries enrolled in Original Medicare who were treated as outpatients in hospital facilities reimbursed through the Outpatient Prospective Payment System (OPPS).
 These measures do not include Medicare managed care patients, non-Medicare patients, or patients who were admitted to the hospital as inpatients.

 CMS calculates imaging efficiency measures using data from claims that hospitals and physicians submit for Medicare beneficiaries enrolled in Original Medicare.
 The data are calculated only for hospitals paid through the Outpatient Prospective Payment System (OPPS).
 The measures are part of the Hospital Outpatient Quality Reporting Program (OQR)- Opens in a new window.

-Outpatient imaging efficiency measures are not risk adjusted.
-However, measures specifications do not include count cases where there were clear medical reasons for performing the tests.
+Outpatient imaging efficiency measures aren't risk adjusted.
+However, measures specifications do not include cases where there were clear medical reasons for performing the tests.

-CMS does not perform tests of statistical significance in reporting the outpatient imaging efficiency measures.
-Large differences between hospitals’ percentages may be significant, but small differences usually are not.
+CMS doesn't perform tests of statistical significance in reporting the outpatient imaging efficiency measures.
+Large differences between hospitals’ percentages may be significant, but small differences usually aren't.

 Comparing individual hospital percentages to benchmarks